Existentially closed locally finite groups: There are enough reasonable schemes

-We like to have $\gS$ as in \S1 for $\bold K_{\text{lf}}$ in particular dense so we have to look in details at amalgamations of lf-groups under special assumptions.
+We like to find $\gS$'s as in \S1 for $\mathbf K_{\lf}$, in particular to prove that there are dense $\gS$, so we have to look in details at amalgamations of $\lf$-groups under special assumptions.

-Recall the well known: for $G_0 \subseteq G_\ell \in \bold K$ for $\ell=1,2$ finite groups we can amalgamate $G_1,G_2$ over $G_0$, in fact, can be embedded into suitable finite permutations group and see proof and theorem of Hall, see \S(0A).
+Recall the well known: for finite groups $G_0 \subseteq G_\ell \in \mathbf K$ for $\ell=1,2$ we can amalgamate $G_1,G_2$ over $G_0$ by embedding into suitable finite permutations group; see the proof of the theorem of Hall, explained in the second paragraph of \S(0A).

-Concerning the $\bold K_{\text{olf}}$ versions of \ref{c3}, see later in \ref{z17}.
+Concerning the $\mathbf K_{\olf}$ versions of \ref{c3}, see later in \ref{n17}.

-\begin{convention} $\bold K$ is $\bold K_{\text{lf}}$. \end{convention}
+\begin{convention} $\mathbf K$ is $\mathbf K_{\lf}$. \end{convention}